 Lincoln School is a multicultural community in the foothills of the Himalaya that inspires in each student a passion for learning, the confidence and competence to pursue their dreams, and the commitment to serve as a compassionate global citizen and leader, who is a steward of the environment.

-An education at Lincoln School is guided by the following foundational core values:
+An education at Lincoln School is guided by the following foundational core beliefs:

-Lincoln School is accredited by two internationally recognized accrediting agencies: the New England Association of Schools and Colleges (NEASC), and the Council of International Schools (CIS).
-Lincoln received its first accreditation from NEASC in 1989, after undergoing a rigorous process of self-study and on-site review.
-In subsequent years, Lincoln sought joint accreditation through the European Council of International Schools, the parent organization to the present Council of International Schools.
-For over twenty years, Lincoln has maintained its accredited status with these two organizations.
+Lincoln School is accredited by two internationally recognized accrediting agencies: the Middle States Association of Colleges and Schools/Commissions on Elementary and Secondary Schools (MSA-CESS), and the Council of International Schools (CIS).
+Lincoln received its first accreditation from the New England Association of Schools and Colleges (NEASC) in 1989, after undergoing a rigorous process of self-study and on-site review.
+In subsequent years, Lincoln sought joint accreditation through the European Council of International Schools, the parent organization to the present Council of International Schools and most recently MSA-CESS.

 The accreditation process functions on a 10-year cycle.
 Re-accreditaion requires a major Self-study that includes exhaustive reviews of mission and philosophy, curriculum, program, governance, staffing, facilities, safety, and finance.
 The Self-Study is followed by a week-long, on-site visit by a team of international educators.
 The Self-Study and Team Visit process requires a period of eighteen months, or more, for completion.